This post may contain affiliate links. Please see my disclosure policy for details.

 Where to eat near the Vennel

-In Grassmarket at the bottom of the Vennel Steps there are a wealth of places that you can choose to eat;
+In Grassmarket at the bottom of the Vennel Steps there are a wealth of places where you can choose to eat;

 - Mary’s Milk Bar – A famous retro Ice cream shop that serves up homemade gelato, coffee and other treats.
 More info.